Billie Lee Claims She Was ‘Gaslighted And Silenced’ On ‘Vanderpump Rules,’ Admits She Was Fired

-Billie Lee has been vocal about the hardships she faced during her time on the Vanderpump Rules cast for years and during a June 11 interview with Hollywood Life, the former reality star admitted that she was actually fired after Season 7.
+Billie Lee has been vocal about the hardships she faced during her time on the Vanderpump Rules cast for years.
+During a June 11 interview with Hollywood Life, the former reality star admitted that she was actually fired after Season 7.

-Months after she announced that she would be leaving the Bravo reality series because of the “bullying” she received from her co-stars, namely Jax Taylor, Billie claims she was fired after being “gaslighted and silenced” during the Season 7 reunion after trying to go public with the way in which she felt discriminated against on the show.
+Months after she announced that she would be leaving the Bravo reality series because of the “bullying” she received from her co-stars, namely Jax Taylor, Billie claimed she was let go after being “gaslighted and silenced.”
+This took place during the Season 7 reunion after she tried to go public with the way in which she felt discriminated against on the show.

-As Vanderpump Rules fans have surely heard, Faith Stowers, who appeared on the sixth season of the show, recently came forward with allegations of discrimination and racist behavior against the cast and ultimately, a number of cast members were fired, including Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni.
+As Vanderpump Rules fans have heard, Faith Stowers, who appeared in the sixth season, recently came forward with allegations of discrimination and racist behavior against the cast.
+Ultimately, a number of cast members were fired, including Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni.

-While Billie applauded Bravo for their decision to cut ties with the group, she believes they should take things one step further and fire Jax Taylor.
+While Billie applauded Bravo for their decision to cut ties with the group, she believes they should take things one step further and fire Jax.

 “Their new direction was hiring two new people [Max and Brett] that also had racist comments from their past and giving more time to Stassi and her boyfriend.
 So, their new direction was completely the opposite direction of where I wanted to go, and that was more white privilege,” she said.